 A start-up for a goat farm in Salima producing both milk and meat.
 The farm will have animal houses, storage for milk and a fenced pasture where the goats can graze.
 The farm will also grow sweet potatoes.
 Agreement was signed during a visit of Accesserator in Malawi beginning of March.
 At the moment the fence is there and the goat houses are constructed.
 First goats arrived end of April and now there are up to 170 goats.
 Next step is preparing land for sweet potatoe cultivation, installing the solar powered fridges and excavating a well for drinking water in this dry season.
 Great news that almost all female goats got pregnant and over 100 new goats are born.
 Unsatisfactorily is that the breed of goats used is not suited for milk production.
 For milk another breed of goats will be introduced in 2019.
-At this moment the land for sweet potatoes and groundnuts (an extra idea from Brian) are ready to receive the vines and seeds as good rains are there now.
+At this moment sweet potatoes and groundnuts (an extra idea from Brian) are in the ground and growing.
+A scheme for goat reproduction and sales is made, as further plans for 2019.

 Video of Serenity Acres Farm